neoforge-dev/starter/memory-bank/active-context.md

 - Refactored components to use standard class syntax instead of decorators
 - Created simplified test files for memory-intensive components like Autoform

+### Backend Testing Improvements

+We're currently focused on increasing test coverage for the backend to meet the 80% threshold.
+We've implemented tests for several core modules:

+1. **Redis Module Tests**: Comprehensive tests covering connection pooling, monitoring, metrics, error handling, and health checks, all using mocking.
+2. **Email Module Tests**: Tests for service initialization, email queueing, and various email types, also using mocking.
+3. **Cache Module Tests**: Tests for cache operations and error handling, utilizing mocking.
+4. **Logging Module Tests**: Tests for logging setup and configuration verification.
+5. **Security Module Tests**: Tests for JWT token creation and validation.
+6. **Config Module Tests**: Tests for settings validation and default values.
+7. **Middleware Module Tests**: Tests for security headers middleware.
+8. **Auth Module Tests**: Tests for password hashing and verification.
+9. **Queue Module Tests**: Tests for email queue initialization, enqueuing, dequeuing, marking emails as completed or failed, requeuing, and queue size tracking.
+10. **ML Module Tests**: Tests for model metrics validation, training run logging, and handling of missing MLflow dependency.
+11. **Celery Module Tests**: Tests for Celery app initialization, configuration parameters, task routing, and default queue settings.
+12. **Database Module Tests**: Tests for database pool initialization, cached query functionality with cache hits and misses, and error handling.

+We've also created standalone test versions for auth, middleware, and security modules that can run without the full application context, which helps verify that these core components work correctly in isolation.

+### Next Steps

+1. Implement tests for API endpoints
+2. Create more database-related tests
+3. Run coverage reports to identify areas needing more tests
+4. Address any remaining core modules that need testing

 ## Next Steps

 ### Backend Testing